 ABSTRACT

 Co-evolutionary relationships where the value of a continuous trait affects the evolution of a discrete trait remain difficult to study.
 We present a novel comparative method that tests whether a discrete trait transitions when a continuous trait has values more extreme than expected if both traits were evolving independently.
-We show that this approach has acceptable type I error rates but has low power unless the sample size is large.
+We show that this approach has acceptable false positive rates but has low power unless the sample size is large.
 We also explore the robustness of our approach under a range of patterns of trait evolution.
 We find that when the discrete trait evolves unidirectionally power is higher relative to bidirectionally evolving trait.
 Finally, we compare this approach to existing methods that can be used to explore similar hypotheses.
-The types of questions that this approach allows us to test are common in evolutionary biology and, unlike existing approaches, the ancestral condition test uses all available data and provides more information than existing methods.
+The types of questions that this approach allows us to test are common in evolutionary biology and, unlike existing approaches, the ancestral condition test uses all available data and ,unlike existing methods, provides information on the direction of causality.

 INTRODUCTION